Boomer and Millennials understand each other--unlike Gen-X

 But ... it’s only natural for millennials to feel that way, given how their Boomer parents raised them to believe that their voice matters.

-Some writers have gone so far as to put most of the blame for the economic downturn on Gen-X shoulders: According to Greg Smith, a senior executive at Goldman Sachs, blamed the meltdown of the financial industry to the toxic Generation-X culture that was prevalent at Goldman.
+Some writers have gone so far as to put most of the blame for the economic downturn on Gen-X shoulders: Greg Smith, a senior executive at Goldman Sachs, blamed the meltdown of the financial industry to the toxic Generation-X culture that was prevalent at Goldman.

 According to this article published in US News, Generation X was most to blame for the meltdown of the real estate market.